snobear/ezmomi/README.md

 Then define your credentials, networks, and VMware objects in config.yml and you're all set.

-Eventually the install will be a python module on pypi that you can install via pip.  (anyone want to tackle that?)

 #### Contributing
-Don't hesitate to file any bugs or feature requests, and of course pull requests are more than welcome.
+Pull requests, bug reports, and feature requests are extremely welcome.